-In 2009, the Health Information Technology for Economic and Clinical Health (HITECH) Act was passed as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
+In 2009, the Health Information Technology for Economic and Clinical Health (HITECH) Act passed as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
 HITECH modified the Health Insurance Portability and Accountability of 1996 Act (HIPAA) regulations administered by the Department of Health and Human Services (DHHS).

 One of the goals of HITECH was to expand individuals’ rights to receive electronic copies of their health information.
 To this end, HITECH knocks down barriers between patients and their medical records.
 The Act provides simplified methods for patients to request their health records through a simple patient’s letter, lower costs to patients for their personal health records, and a complaint process for patients who have been denied easy access to their health records.